About

 Data Content

-- Overview: The dataset includes 132 indicators and covers 218 economies across the seven World Bank regions and four income groups (low, lower middle, upper middle, and high income).
-The data spans various life stages (prenatal, early childhood, school-aged children, youth, adults, and elderly) and human capital dimensions (education, health, social protection, and labor).
+- Overview: The dataset includes 242 indicators, disaggregated by gender.
+It covers 217 economies across all seven World Bank regions and four income groups (low, lower middle, upper middle, high income).
+The data spans various life stages (prenatal, early childhood, school-aged children, youth, adults, elderly) and human capital dimensions (health, education, labor).
 The data ranges from 1960 to 2024.

 - Usage Guidelines: The portal provides a one-stop, user-friendly interface for visualizing and downloading data aimed at enhancing the quality and usability of human capital-related data and stimulating policy discussions.